-- 5. Discusses the different types of organizations that engage in business activities and focuses on the analysis of corporate financial statements. - 6.
-Illustrates the operational differences among companies with special emphasis on the differences between retailing and service organizations and considers the alternative methods for accounting for inventories. - 7.
+- 7. Discusses the different types of organizations that engage in business activities and focuses on the analysis of corporate financial statements. - 8.
+Illustrates the operational differences among companies with special emphasis on the differences between retailing and service organizations and considers the alternative methods for accounting for inventories. - 9.
 Discusses the procedures used for recording, allocating and disposing of long-term assets and the accounting for intangibles and natural resources, including oil and gas accounting.
-MACRS procedures for computing depreciation for tax purposes are discussed.
-Assets acquired during the period and trade-ins are discussed in Appendices A and B. - 8.
-Discusses the accounting procedures which are used to record and control cash accounts and notes receivable and current liabilities.
-Discounting notes and payroll are discussed in Appendices A and B. - 9.
-Discusses the accounting for bonds payable and investments in corporate securities.
-Appendices A and B explain and illustrate the effective interest method of bond amortization and the preparation and use of consolidated financial statements. - 10.
+MACRS procedures for computing depreciation for tax purposes are discussed. - 10.
+Discusses the accounting procedures which are used to record and control cash accounts and notes receivable and current liabilities. - 11.
+Discusses the accounting for bonds payable and investments in corporate securities and explains and illustrates the preparation and use of consolidated financial statements. - 12.
 Considers the issues related to the accounting for firms organized as sole proprietorships, partnerships, and corporations.
-Discusses the issues related to the formation of a corporation, the issuance of capital stock, the retained earnings and the dividends of a corporation.
-Stock subscriptions and partnership accounting are discussed in Appendices A and B. - 11.
-Discusses and illustrates alternative methods of revenue recognition. - 12.
-Discusses and illustrates the basic techniques of analyzing and using the information presented in financial statements. - 13.
-Explains and illustrates the procedures employed in preparing the statement of cash flows. - 14.
+Discusses the issues related to the formation of a corporation, the issuance of capital stock, the retained earnings and the dividends of a corporation. - 13.
+Discusses and illustrates alternative methods of revenue recognition. - 14.
+Discusses and illustrates the basic techniques of analyzing and using the information presented in financial statements. - 15.
+Explains and illustrates the procedures employed in preparing the statement of cash flows. - 16.
 Presents a general discussion of the federal income tax.
-Explanation and illustration of both interperiod and intraperiod tax allocation are included in Appendix A. - 15.
-Discusses the accounting for foreign currency transactions and foreign currency translation, as well as efforts to achieve uniform international accounting standards. - 16.
+Explanation and illustration of both interperiod and intraperiod tax allocation are included. - 17.
+Discusses the accounting for foreign currency transactions and foreign currency translation, as well as efforts to achieve uniform international accounting standards. - 18.
 Presents a discussion of disclosures for pensions, other postretirement benefits, leases, segment reporting, interim reporting, management's discussion and analysis, and the auditor's report.

 The authors thank Roger A. Enrico, Chairman and Chief Executive Officer of PepsiCo, for his permission to use PepsiCo's Annual Report.
 We are indebted to many students and colleagues for their assistance, comments, and constructive criticisms which assisted in making SFA a reality.

-We also wish to thank Dame/Thomson Learning for providing us with the basis for making this text a reality by allowing us to revise their Survey of Financial Accounting to make this new FAR text entirely user oriented.
+We would like to thank Jeffrey W. Strawser of Sam Houston State University for his careful review of the text and for his suggestions.
 A necessary ingredient in the writing of any text is the environment in which the effort took place.
-Our special thanks go to Karen Boroff and James Greenspan of Seton Hall University and N. Ross Quarles and R. Dean Lewis of Sam Houston State University for providing us with encouragement in our efforts and with environments in which this book could be created.
+Our special thanks to John M. Ivancevich and Sara M. Freedman of the University of Houston, Jerry A. Strawser, A. Benton Coconougher, William H. Mobley, William V. Muse and the late John E. Person of Texas A&M University, and N. Ross Quarles and R. Dean Lewis of Sam Houston State University for providing us with encouragement in our efforts and with environments in which this book could be created.